 Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
-Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface of groundwater quality? x 2.
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? х 3.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of stream or river or through the addition of impervious surfaces, in a manner which would: result in substantial erosion or siltation on- or off- site; х substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; х iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or х iv) impede or redirect flood flows? Х 4.
+Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface of groundwater quality? х 2.
+Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? x 3.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of stream or river or through the addition of impervious surfaces, in a manner which would: result in substantial erosion or siltation on- or off- site; х substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; х iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or х

+Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact iv) impede or redirect flood flows?
+X 4.
 In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? х 5.
-Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? х
+Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? x